floguo/floraguolr/README.md

 # Hi there!
 I'm Flora (she/her) 🌿

-👩‍💻 I'm a huge design and health-tech nerd striving to innovate product that tangibly improve others' lives.\
+👩‍💻 I'm a design and health-tech nerd striving to innovate products that tangibly improve others' lives\
-🎒 Currently studying biomedical engineering at the University of Waterloo.
+🤝 Seeking summer 2021 co-op opportunities in design and development 🎒 Currently studying biomedical engineering at the University of Waterloo

 Learn more about me here:
 http://floraguo.ca